wbcmedia/wbcmedia.github.io/draft.md

 **_Norman_** : YOU KILLED ME, you great stuck up sack of lard

 **_Lord Naff_** : I killed you?
 I have no idea what you're talking about.
-You were rewiring the basement, but you only did half the job.
-This is the problem with the working-classes.
+As I recall, you were rewiring the hall.
+But you only did half the job.
+That's the problem with the working-classes.
 You can't rely on them.

 **_Norman_** : Allow me to jog your memory.
 It was a gloomy Monday afternoon back in 1974.
-I was working in the basement.
-I'd removed the big fuse, I was about to connect the new wiring, I was up me step ladder, I took me screwdriver and bang!
+I'd removed the big fuse.
+I'd gone to the basement to connect the new wiring.
+I went up me step ladder.
+I took me screwdriver and bang!
 Lights out.

 **_Lord Naff_** : The lights went out?
 Do you know why?